Emergency Fuel To Store For Survival

-My favorite emergency fuels to store for survival is one of my favorite topics to talk about, just so you know.
+My favorite emergency fuel to store for survival is also one of my favorite topics to talk about, just so you know.
 I have a small yard, so I am not able to store as much as someone with a large piece of property.
 If I had a large parcel of land I would have a large truckload of my favorite charcoal/coal delivered.
-(I do not own a truck).
-I purchased several red five-gallon buckets with red Gamma lids to store my Ozark Oak hardwood charcoal.
-The reason I chose to purchase this brand is that I read about the chemicals in the barbecue charcoal briquettes you buy at the grocery stores or large box stores.
-I am not a scientist, but I will give you some tips that I have researched.
+(I don’t own a truck).
+Emergency fuel is an important topic, so that’s why I decided to update this post from a few years ago.
+I’ve updated this post to get the word out about storing fuel.

 If you store your fuel properly it will last indefinitely, with the exception of butane.
 I store only about 12 canisters of that product.
 Propane must be stored upright and stored several feet away from your home.
 I store all my propane outside, not in the garage.
 Remember it is combustible.
-As long as the propane containers do not rust, they will store indefinitely if you keep them upright.
+As long as the propane containers don’t rust, they’ll store indefinitely, if you keep them upright.

-I store my charcoal briquettes in blue colored Gamma lid 5-gallon buckets.
-Anyone that knows me is aware of my organizational skills, or whatever you want to call it.
+I store my charcoal briquettes in blue-colored Gamma lid 5-gallon buckets.
+Anyone who knows me is aware of my organizational skills, or whatever you want to call them.
 I have my washed and baked pinecones (to get rid of bugs and sap) in black 5-gallon containers with black Gamma lids.
-The freshly cut wood pieces are in 5-gallon green containers with green Gamma lids.
+The freshly cut wood pieces in need stored are in 5-gallon green containers with green Gamma lids.

 If you have a Costco near you, sometimes they sell the tanks at a good price.
 Buy one every month and stock up on propane.
-Be careful of your local laws because some locations only let you store so many containers of propane.
+Be careful of your local laws because some locations only let you store so many containers of propane at any given time.

-Low ash, burns hotter, burns faster and less evenly because you are burning blackened wood, usually oak, pecan, etc. The pieces are not formed by a machine to be the exact size.
-They are pieces of cut wood all different sizes and shapes.
+Low ash, burns hotter, burns faster, and less evenly because you are burning blackened wood, usually oak, pecan, etc. The pieces are not formed by a machine to be the same exact size.
+They are pieces of cut wood from all different sizes and shapes of lumber.
 They look like pieces of blackened wood because they are wood.

-These burn longer and more evenly because they are all pieces of uniformly made pieces of briquettes.
-Some manufacturers use chemicals, fillers and add sawdust to make perfectly formed briquettes.
+These burn longer and more evenly because they are all pieces of uniformly manufactured pieces of briquettes.
+Some manufacturers use chemicals, fillers, and add sawdust to make perfectly formed briquettes.
 Be sure and check the brand you are buying.
 Some briquettes are made with little or no chemicals.
 Some have several fillers and chemicals in them.
 These produce more ash than hardwood charcoal.

 Blocks of wood: